Credit policy

 Example

-A bank's credit policy may outline the criteria for evaluating loan applications, such as credit score requirements, income thresholds, and debt-to-income ratios.
-Additionally, it might specify the terms and conditions of the loans, including interest rates, repayment schedules, and collateral requirements.
-By implementing a well-defined credit policy, the bank can make informed lending decisions, minimize the risk of non-performing loans, and maintain a healthy and sustainable loan portfolio.
-Moreover, a robust credit policy helps protect both the lender and the borrower, ensuring that loans are granted only to customers who have the ability to repay them and reducing the likelihood of default and financial hardship.
+A bank's credit policy may define the criteria for evaluating loan applications, such as credit score requirements, income thresholds, and debt-to-income ratios.
+It may also set the loan terms and conditions, including interest rates, repayment schedules, and collateral requirements.
+With a defined credit policy, the bank can make consistent lending decisions, reduce the risk of non-performing loans, and maintain a healthy loan portfolio.
+It also helps protect both the lender and the borrower by ensuring loans go to customers with the ability to repay, which lowers the risk of default and financial hardship.